EcoBlock-Network/ecoblock-crypto/README.md

 Stability contract
 ------------------
-- Public key and signature encoding (hex/base64) must remain stable across releases unless a migration plan is provided.
-- Algorithms choices (e.g. Ed25519) and canonical encodings used for signature verification are part of the compatibility contract.
-Changing them requires a documented migration and compatibility tests.
+The public key and signature encodings (hex/base64) and the canonical formats used for signing/verification must remain stable between releases unless a migration strategy is provided.
+Changing algorithm choices or canonical encodings requires a documented migration and compatibility tests to avoid breaking verification across the system.

 Quick example
 -------------